darkin100/personal-site/content/work/demystifying-the-digital-society.md

 Thousands of xrays have been loaded into an AI with the doctors diagnosis.
 The AI looks for patterns and correlations which becomes its model.
 Next time it sees them it will be able to diagnose the patient.
 But this then raises a number of questions.
 Are our radiologists now obsolete or more efficient? will we work in tandem with these intelligent systems or will we be competing?

+It can take up to 15 million images to train a neural netwrok to recognize and object.

 <hr/>

 ### The Gig Economy